mattbobambrose/vapi4k/vapi4k-docs/topics/Overview.md

 [pambrose@gmail.com](mailto:pambrose@gmail.com).

-If you go through the [Getting Started](https://mattbobambrose.github.io/vapi4k/gettingstarted.html) guide, you should be up and running with an example application less than 15 minutes.
+If you go through the [Getting Started](https://mattbobambrose.github.io/vapi4k/gettingstarted.html) guide, you should be up and running with an example application in less than 15 minutes.